pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/export-outputs/index.md

         please set a value using the command `pulumi config set my-first-app:frontend_port <value>`
 ```

+Recognize it?
 Our configuration error is back!
-This error happens because when we configure
+This error happens because when
-values in Pulumi, they are specific to a stack.
+we configure values in Pulumi, they are specific to a stack.
 So, let's set the
-`node_environment` to `production` in the prod stack:
+`node_environment` to `production` in the prod stack and add all the other ports
+and configuration variable values back to our environment:

 ```bash
 pulumi config set frontend_port 3001